You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 Offers in Compromise.
 An offer in compromise is an agreement between the debtor and the IRS to settle a tax debt for less than the full amount due.
 This type of settlement can result in a waiver of interest, fees, and even a portion of the underlying taxes.
 The IRS accepts very few offers in compromise.
 Nonetheless, in some cases, an offer in compromise may be the best solution.
 The offer-in-compromise process is complex and can be quite time-consuming.
 Taxpayers seeking an offer in compromise should speak to a CPA or a tax attorney.

 The rules governing the discharge of tax debts in bankruptcy proceedings can be quite complex.
 But that should not discourage you from considering the possibility.
-An experienced bankruptcy attorney can help determine if you can discharge your income tax liability and whether other options may be available in your case.
-Just be sure the your bankruptcy attorney understands how to deal with taxes.
+An experienced bankruptcy attorney can help determine if you can discharge your income tax liability and whether other options may be available.
+Just be sure that your bankruptcy attorney understands how to deal with taxes.

 Thank you!
 Your comment is under review for publication.